Editions

 Why does the president pardon a turkey?
 Behind the White House Thanksgiving tradition

-President Biden once again this year presided over the annual White House turkey pardoning ceremony.
-In his speech he said that it was the 76th year that it has been carried out, dating the presidential clemency back to the administration of Harry S Truman.
+President Biden, for the last time will preside over the annual White House turkey pardoning ceremony.
+It will be the 77th year that it has been carried out, dating the presidential clemency back to the administration of Harry S Truman according to what the President said last year.

 However, that is just another bit of mythmaking according to the White House Historical Association.
 The Truman Library & Museum disputes this, pointing out that he was simply the first president to receive a yearly offering of a turkey from the Poultry and Egg National Board and the National Turkey Federation.